GroupTissot/DSMLFinalProject/README.md

-# LingoRank
-# The development of model for english speakers that predicts the difficulty of a French written text.
+# LingoRank __the development of model for english speakers that predicts the difficulty of a French written text.__

 ## Repository Index
 ---